Deploying Llama 3.1 8B Instruct with streaming to UbiOps¶

 Download notebook View source code

 This notebook will show you how you can create a cloud-based inference API endpoint for the Llama-3.1-8B-Instruct model using UbiOps.
-The Llama model is already pre-trained and will be loaded from the Huggingface meta-llama library.
-Note that downloading this model requires you to have a Hugginface token that has sufficient permissionsto download Llama 3.1.
+The Llama model is already pre-trained and will be loaded from the Huggingface unsloth library.
+We will use Unsloth's 4bit quantized model, so that the model can run on an NVIDIA Ada Lovelace L4 GPU.

 The Meta Llama 3.1 models are a collection of pre-trained and instruction tuned generative text models, in 8B, 70B and 405B parameter sizes.
 The instruction versions of these models are optimized for dialogue use cases.
 Meta claims that Llama 3.1B outperforms models with a similar size, like Mistral 7B & Gemma 7B on common industry benchmarks.
 The model deployed in this tutorial is the instruction tuned version of the Llama 8B model.
 We also optimize the inference speed using the flash attention library.